mikedelgaudio/tipsy/README.md

 - [x] when error trigger a CSS class to highlight the line item rather than toast
 - [x] Remove UI State for local useState to save dispatch steps
 - [x] Migrate all icons to React SVG components and use new CSS classes to colorize
+- [x] Ensure math for irrational decimals rounds up (RESOLVED BY num.toFixed())

 ### Next steps

 - [ ] Handle scenario where adding food items triggers toast too many times
+- [ ] Protect names from bad string input

+### Future ideas

 - [ ] Ensure input fields are a11y safe and in a form
-- [ ] Ensure math for irrational decimals rounds up

-### Future ideas

 - [ ] Add undo functionality
 - [ ] Refactor CSS into CSS Modules
 - [ ] Icons need various colors / new color scheme